Green-Software-Foundation/if/src/if-run/builtins/divide/README.md

 ## Returns

-- `output`: the division of `numerator` with the parameter name into `denominator` with the parameter name defined by `output` in global config.
+- `output`: the division of `numerator` with the parameter name into `denominator` with the parameter name defined by `output` in config.

 The plugin throws an exception if the division result is not a number.